shandley/hecatomb/hecatomb/snakemake/workflow/rules/assembly/README.md

         os.path.join(dir.out.assembly,"{sample}_R1.all.fasta.gz")
 ```

-### Outputs
+### Outputs: cross-assembly

+Currently, each library type has the option to do a __cross-assembly__ or a __co-assembly__.
-Concatenated contigs from all individual sample assemblies, e.g.:
+For the Cross assembly, the output is the concatenated contigs from all individual sample assemblies, e.g.:

 ```python
     output: